 I was going to do the usual scarf wrap around the neck but decided it looked far better like this.
 There was a light breeze and the flow of the cloth was beautiful.
 Lovely hand to it.

 So I have two of them right now all finished.
 I'm still not done with tartan or plaids though.
-I'm putting another warp on with a pattern of my own design.
-Stay tuned for that.
+I'll be weaving another tartan sometime soon.
+I love them!

 My back has improved now so I can resume weaving that shawl on the Megado and *finally* get that done.
 There has been lots of 'adulting' going on as well as we tackle various things on our to-do list, that pandemic or no, must be done.